0xKourama/Elbanna-NP-Notes/work/sec_presentation.md

 1. `data of 200+ clients` presents a chance for hackers to make `millions of dollars`
 2. a group hackers `wouldn't mind investing a year in hacking us` (hacking 200 companies in a single go isn't a waste of time at all)

+# What would happen if we got hacked?
+1. many `clients' data and business could be at risk`
+2. many people could `lose their jobs` if the attack was successful
+3. many `lawsuits could be raised` against us if the cause of breach was from our end

+*putting such important data at risk could have major consequences*

 # What would get us hacked?
 1. Being `unaware of magnitude of the threat`
 2. Taking security lightly